apollographql/apollo-tooling/packages/apollo-cli/README.md

 OPTIONS
-  -h, --help           Show command help --endpoint=endpoint  [default: http://localhost:4000/graphql] The URL of the server to fetch the schema from --header=header      Additional headers to send to server for introspectionQuery --key=key            The API key for the Apollo Engine service
+  -h, --help           Show command help --endpoint=endpoint  [default: http://localhost:4000/graphql] The URL of the server to fetch the schema from or path to ./your/local/schema.graphql
+  --header=header      Additional headers to send to server for introspectionQuery --key=key            The API key for the Apollo Engine service
 ```
+Note: This replaces `apollo-codegen introspect-schema`.

 _See code: [src/commands/schema/download.ts](https://github.com/apollographql/apollo-cli/blob/v1.1.1/src/commands/schema/download.ts)_